 - to wait as long as it takes for their cooperation, and

 - to give them two options with the same outcome.

 The former works the best when there is an experience they are looking forward to that they cannot participate in until they listen to me.
 For example, my kids have to clean up before we go to the park.
 And I will make a point of waiting as long as needed for them to comply.

 In a case where they aren’t motivated to move onto the next event, I love giving them two choices with the same outcome.
 Why?
 My kids feel like they are in control and they agree to what you’ve directed them to do.

-Because I want my strong-willed children to listen and cooperate, I need their trust. increases obedience.
-Punishment but decreases their desire to cooperate with you.
+Because I want my strong-willed children to listen and cooperate, I need their trust.
+Punishment increases obedience but decreases their desire to cooperate with you long term.
 Research has shown that children who are punished have lower levels of moral reasoning.
 Meaning, they rely on external control to comply.
 Children who trust and feel respected by their parents are more open to listening to them and cooperating with them because they want to.

 For more great strategies for parenting a spirited child, check these out!

 For another great resource, check out this post on ‘How to End Power Struggles with your Child.’

 Sign up and get valuable parenting resources sent to your inbox

 When you sign up for my newsletter, as a thank you, I will send you an ebooklet filled with tips to improve kids listening, stay calm in the heat of the moment and more!